VasuBhog/Twizy-Project/README.md

 The detection and recognition of road signs is essential for the movement of vehicles on the roads

-We will use several on-board data acquisition sensors
+We will use several onboard data acquisition sensors -Onboard cameras 3D
- - On-board cameras 3D
  -LIDAR

-Lastly our goal is the analysis of captured images to detect shapes and objects in the vehicle environment
+Lastly, our goal is the analysis of captured images to detect shapes and objects in the vehicle environment

-Enviornment and Tools:
+Environment and Tools:
 -Twizy Electric Vehicle
 -GoPro Hero Camera
 -Test Road Signs
+-Java (Eclipse)

 Further Work:
-Studying of object detection and recongition algorithms (MATLAB, OpenCV Library, and Java Programming) Machine Learning Algorithm combination with current implementation
+Studying of object detection and recognition algorithms (MATLAB, OpenCV Library, and Java Programming) Machine Learning Algorithm combination with the current implementation